 - Moira (Support) — Moira already boasted

 an extremelyhigh damage and healing output, and now she has seen buffs to her total healing with her Biotic Grasp.
-She may not be the hardest character to master, but damn if she isn’t effective.
+She may not be the hardest character to master, but she is certainly effective.

 - Ana (Support) — Ana is a fantastic healer, but her overall difficulty puts her just shy of the top tier.
 Her ultimate, Nano Boost, also saw a nerf, reducing the heal from 300 to 250.
 Still, Ana is a great pick for a wide variety of situations – just make sure you practice first.